EriKWDev/nanim/README.md

   -s:SIZE, --size:SIZE
     Sets both width andd height to SIZE
   --fps:FPS, --rate:FPS
-    Sets the desired framerate to FPS.
-Something like --render --fps:15 is very useful for a quick test render
+    Sets the desired framerate to FPS --debug:true|false
-  --debug:true|false
     Enables debug mode which will visualize the scene's tracks.
     Default behaviour is to show the visualization in live mode but not in render mode.
 ```

 Remember that the rendering to video requires [FFMpeg](https://www.ffmpeg.org/) to be installed and available in your `PATH`.